 - Dishonesty around alcohol – if your partner feels the need to lie about where, when and how much they’re drinking, or is hiding alcohol, this may highlight a sense that their relationship with it is no longer within their control.

 - A high tolerance for alcohol – a growing tolerance for high levels of consumption can signify a developing tolerance due to regular and excessive drinking.

-- Mood swings and irritability – as alcohol is a depressant, its ongoing use can lead to dramatic impacts on an individual’s mental and physical health.
+- Mood swings and irritability – as alcohol is a depressant, ongoing use can lead to dramatic changes in an individual’s mental and physical health.
 If you’re noticing increases in anger, depression, irritability, frustration or rage in your partner, the link back to their alcohol consumption is worth investigating.

-- Isolation – if your partner has started to pull away from friends or family, this may be related to guilt or shame around their alcohol use and reliance.
+- Isolation – if your partner has started to pull away from friends or family, this may be related to guilt or shame around their dependence on alcohol.
 An increase in social isolation can point to an over-dependence on alcohol as a coping mechanism.

-The thought of sitting down with someone we love and having a hard conversation probably isn’t at the top of each of our lists of things we enjoy.
+The thought of sitting down with someone we love and having a hard conversation probably isn’t always easy.
 Confronting the issue at hand may feel overwhelming, but with some careful thought and preparation, you can find a way to talk to your partner in a loving and supportive manner, while acknowledging how important it is to seek help for sobriety.

 Believe in the future

-If you or a loved one are suffering from alcohol dependence, it may be time to take the next step.
-Reach out today and find out how The Banyans’ programs are individually tailored and designed for your circumstances and experience.
-Our offerings of day programs, online and residential options means more people than ever can get the tailored help and support they need.
+If you or a loved one are suffering from dependence on alcohol, it may be time to take the next step.
+Reach out today and discover how The Banyans programs are individually tailored and designed for your circumstances and experience.

 This page was reviewed by Peter Hayton (BPsych (Hons), MEd), Clinical Director at The Banyans Healthcare Group.